greglook/vault/doc/entities.md

 also brittle!
 Because data is immutable, if we need to update the metadata about the account, all the data must be re-stored with an updated hash reference.

-## Roots and Updates
+## Transaction Blobs

 To get around these problems, _entities_ assign a continuous identity to a collection of _attributes_ as they change over time.
 Entities are defined by data in a _root_ blob.
-The address of this root provides a stable address to reference the entity by.
+The address of this root provides a stable identifier to reference the entity by.

 ```clojure